 The base salaries of our named executive officers are reviewed at least annually, generally in the last quarter of each fiscal year, by our compensation committee and adjustments are made to reflect Company and individual performance, as well as competitive market practices.
 Our compensation committee also takes into account subjective performance criteria, such as an executive officer's ability to lead, organize and motivate others, develop the skills necessary to mature with us, set realistic goals to be achieved in his or her respective area, and recognize and pursue new business opportunities that enhance our growth and success.
 Our compensation committee does not apply specific formulas to determine increases, but instead makes an evaluation of each named executive officer's contribution to our long-term success.
 Annual adjustments to base salaries are effective as of January 1 of each year, with mid-year adjustments to base salaries made under special circumstances, such as promotions or increased responsibilities.
-In February 2020, our compensation committee reviewed the annual base salaries of our named executive officers.
-After reviewing each executive's performance against 2019 performance goals and taking into account a review of market data provided by Radford, the compensation committee recommended that the Board approve (and the Board subsequently approved) an increase to Mr. Islam's 2020 annual base salary and approved increases to the 2020 annual base salaries of Mr. Perier and Drs.
-Edris and Smith, each as set forth below and effective January 1, 2020.
+In December 2020, our compensation committee reviewed the annual base salaries of our named executive officers.
+After reviewing each executive's performance against 2020 performance goals, considering Dr. Edris' new role as our Chief Operating Officer effective January 2021, and taking into account a review of market data provided by Aon (including the impact to the market data due to changes in the composition of our peer group), the compensation committee recommended that the Board approve (and the Board subsequently approved) an increase to Mr. Islam's 2021 annual base salary and approved increases to the 2021 annual base salaries of Mr. Perier, and Dr. Edris, each as set forth below and effective as of January 1, 2021.

-The 2019 and 2020 base salaries for our named executive officers were as follows:
+The 2020 and 2021 base salaries for our named executive officers were as follows: